gilescope/rcover/README.md

 ## Features

-   * Early Days!
-Needs some PRs to land before it works.
+   * Might work.

 ## Requirements

-depends on grcov
+depends on grcov.
+(Will attempt to install it.)

 ## Known Issues

-   * needs PRs to land before it will work
+   * alpha

 ## Release Notes